 - Assess tools and techniques, resources, organizational systems, and decision making processes for the successful management of projects and processes (products and services).

-- Apply global mindset and a detailed knowledge of business environments in engineering management solutions.
+- Apply global mindset and a knowledge of business environments in engineering management solutions.

 - Demonstrate organizational and team skills needed to manage projects and processes.

 - Communicate effectively using graduate-level oral and writing skills.

 - Demonstrate professional and ethical responsibility in engineering management.

 Enrolling in a university is a big decision.
 That’s why our dedicated admissions team is here to guide you through the admissions process and help you find the right program for you and your career goals.

 To that end, we’ve simplified and streamlined our application process, so you can get enrolled in your program right away.
 Because we accept and review applications year round, you can begin class as soon as next month, depending on your program and location of choice.

 Learn more about undergraduate, graduate, military, and international student admissions, plus admissions information for transfer students.
 You can also learn more about our tuition rates and financial aid opportunities.